 TGax editor, please split the 2nd paragraph and make changes (includes adding a NOTE) as shown below:

-A non-AP STA may ignore a Trigger frame that contains one or more subfields in either the Common Info field or the User Info field addressed to the non-AP STA with values that are not recognized, not supported or cannot be satisfied by the non-AP STA.
+A non-AP STA may choose to not respond to a Trigger frame that contains one or more subfields in the Common Info field or in the User Info field addressed to or selected by the non-AP STA with values that are not recognized, not supported or cannot be satisfied by the non-AP STA.

+NOTE – The User Info field in this context corresponds to the one directed to the non-AP STA (i.e., value in the AID12 subfield matches the STA’s AID) or the one allocating an RA-RU (single or within a contiguous set) that is selected by the non-AP STA.

-A non-AP STA may ignore a TRS Control subfield in a frame addressed to the non-AP STA if the TRS Control subfield contains one or more subfields with values that are not recognized, not supported or cannot be satisfied by the non-AP STA.
-A non-AP STA shall update the intra-BSS NAV (see 26.2.4 (Updating two NAVs)) based on the duration information of the Trigger frame or frame containing TRS Control subfield even if it decides to ignore its content.
+A non-AP STA may choose to not respond to a TRS Control subfield in a frame addressed to the non-AP STA if the TRS Control subfield contains one or more subfields with values that are not recognized, not supported or cannot be satisfied by the non-AP STA.
+A non-AP STA shall update the intra-BSS NAV (see 26.2.4 (Updating two NAVs)) based on the duration information of the Trigger frame or frame containing TRS Control subfield even if it decides to not respond to the frame.

 Eligible RA-RUs